vhsdream/autocaliweb/README.md

 4. **Google Drive Integration**: For hosting your Calibre library on Google Drive, refer to the [Google Drive integration guide of Calibre-Web](https://github.com/janeczku/calibre-web/wiki/G-Drive-Setup#using-google-drive-integration).

+> [!IMPORTANT]
+> **If you are migrating from Calibre-Web Automated please ensure that your cwa.db is renamed acw.db before start to load your existing settings**

 ## Deploy Requirements

-- Docker version 27.5.1
+- Docker version 27.5.1 (minimum)
-- Docker Compose version 2.33.1
+- Docker Compose version 2.33.1 (minimum)

 ## Troubleshooting